gjoseph92/soundDB/PREREQUISITES.md

 When using Jupyter, you create "notebook" files (`.ipynb`).
 These store your code, but they also store any output it produces (including graphics).
 This means you can share your notebooks (or put them on GitHub) and others can see your code and its results without rerunning it, or even needing the data.
 You can also export them as HTML files to share with people who don't have Python.

 To run Jupyter Notebook, open the Command Prompt, `cd` into the directory in which you want to save your notebooks, and run `jupyter notebook`.
 After a couple seconds, a new page will open in your web browser.
 Create a new Python notebook and start writing.
+(If Internet Explorer opens instead of Chrome, you might want to make Chrome your default browser by opening the [Chrome settings page](chrome://settings) and scrolling to the bottom.)

 Jupyter is easily learned through Googling and experimentation.
 A few things to know to get started, though: